 A functional and suitable BYOT laptop is both a requirement and a wise investment to ensure uninterrupted learning at home and school.

-Processor should be Intel Core i5 and above or AMD Ryzen 5000 series and above
+Processor should be Intel Core i5 and above or AMD Ryzen 5000 series and above - avoid snapdragon processors

-RAM 8Gb is recommended as the minimum
+RAM 8Gb is recommended as the minimum (16GB recommended)

-Battery life should be usable for a full day
+Battery life should be usable for a full day (Gaming PC's drain their battery quickly, try to avoid)

 Wifi must support 5Ghz connections, dual band is acceptable

-Screen size of 13" is preferred but any size from 11"-17" is OK
+Screen size of 13" is preferred but any size from 11"-16" is OK

 USB-C charging recommended